Hoorieh-1989/Hoorieh-1989/README.md

 I’m driven, determined, and all-in on both **frontend development** and my new adventure in the **Azure cloud**!
 I love creating intuitive, powerful interfaces and am now diving into the exciting possibilities of cloud-based applications.

 ## 💙 My Favorite Tools: React & Azure
 For frontend work, **React** is my go-to.
 It’s more than just a framework—it’s how I bring ideas to life!
-And now, as I expand into cloud development, I’m focused on mastering **Microsoft Azure** to build scalable, efficient applications from the ground up.
+And now, as I expand into cloud development, I’m focused on mastering C# **Microsoft Azure** to build scalable, efficient applications from the ground up.

 ## 🤝 Let’s Team Up and Build Something Amazing
 I’m always open to collaborating on projects that use **JavaScript libraries, frameworks, cloud services,** and anything that helps create awesome web experiences.
 Let’s team up and bring some innovative ideas to life!